-Do you have gigabytes of photos on computer that need syncing to iPhone iPad through iTunes, however, your iTunes Sync Photos function is not working at present?
-The reason to iTunes won't sync photos varies, and the solution is also diverse.
+Do you have gigabytes of photos on your computer that need syncing to iPhone or iPad through iTunes but the iTunes Sync Photos function is not working at present?
+The reason why iTunes won't sync photos varies, and the solution is also diverse.
 Therefore, this article will focus on why and how to solve iTunes not syncing photos to iPhone iPad from different aspects.

-iTunes Sync Photos not working, how to transfer photos to iPhone iPad from computer?
-DearMob iPhone Manager is the best iTunes alternative that you can use to bulk or selectively sync pictures from computer to iOS, as well as sync music/videos/TV shows and backup iOS with encryption.
+iTunes Sync Photos not working, how to transfer photos to iPhone or iPad from computer?
+DearMob iPhone Manager is the best iTunes alternative that you can use to bulk or selectively sync pictures from computer to iOS 16/15/14 etc., as well as sync music/videos/TV shows and backup iOS with encryption.

-When iTunes won't sync photos happens, the symptom may be:
+When the iTunes won't sync photos issue happens, the symptom may be:

-1. iTunes shows "Preparing to copy" and then it will just stop continue further syncing.
+- iTunes shows "Preparing to copy" and then it will just stop continuing further syncing.

-3. iTunes shows no photos when trying to choose a folder to sync despite that there are photos on computer.
+- iTunes shows no photos when trying to choose a folder to sync despite that there are photos on the computer.

-4. iTunes not syncing all photos or albums, only part of contents are synced to iPhone or iPad.
+- iTunes not syncing all photos or albums, only part of the contents are synced to iPhone or iPad.

 The iTunes won't sync photos problem has been mentioned again and again in the forums.
 Some people have got the workarounds, while others are still wandering as Apple will no longer update the corresponding solutions officially.
-If you have checked that your USB, USB port, computer firewall and anti-virus software are in right condition, and iTunes won't recognize iPhone iPad doesn't happen, the method below may give you some helps.
+If you have checked that your USB, USB port, computer firewall, and anti-virus software are in the right condition, and iTunes won't recognize iPhone iPad doesn't happen, the method below may give you some help.

 1. iCloud Photo Library is disabled

 Make sure that the iCloud Photo Library on your iPhone or iPad is not turned on.
-When iCloud Photos is turned on, iTunes Sync Photos won't work and photos can be downloaded from computer to iPhone wirelessly without the need of iTunes.
+When iCloud Photos is turned on, iTunes Sync Photos won't work and photos can be downloaded from the computer to iPhone wirelessly without iTunes.

 Make sure that there is enough storage space on your iPhone or iPad to save the synced photos.